scrapinghub/frontera/docs/source/topics/production-broad-crawling.rst

 Again, add message bus related options.

-You should end up having as much settings files as spider instances your system will have.
-You can also store permanent options in common module, and import it's contents from each instance-specific config file.
+After that it's needed to point Scrapy where Frontera settings are located.
+This could be done by means of ``FRONTERA_SETTINGS`` setting in Scrapy settings module or all Frontera related to options can be put into Scrapy settings module.

-It is recommended to run spiders on a dedicated machines, they quite likely to consume lots of CPU and network bandwidth.
+It is recommended to run spiders on a dedicated machines, they are quite likely to consume lots of CPU and network bandwidth.